 What crimping tool you need depends on the type/brand of crimp rings being used.
 After the ring is crimped, a gauge should be used if determine of the crimp is within specs.

-Luckily, for the RVer who wants to do his own repairs, it doesn’t have to be that complicated or expensive.
+Luckily, for the RVer who wants to do his own RV plumbing repair, it doesn’t have to be that complicated or expensive.
 There are two common fitting types that do not require expensive tools.
 While special tools for these fittings are available and can make the job easier they are not expensive.
 You may find you don’t even need them.